nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The command to view a student is facilitated through the `PersonCommandsParser` class.
 The `PersonCommandsParser` class checks the command word given by the user and creates a `ViewPersonCommandParser` object which also creates a `ViewPersonCommand` object.
 The `ViewPersonCommand` object returns the command back to the `LogicManager` class which allows the 'view command' to be executed.

-The `ViewPersonCommand` object gets the list of students via `Model#getfilteredPersonsList()`.
+The `ViewPersonCommand` object gets the list of students via `ModelManager#getfilteredPersonsList()`.
 It then obtains the target student via `AddressBook#get(index)` to return the respective `Person` at the index, hence displaying the details of the student in the 'Result Display'.

+The `ViewPersonCommand` calls the methods `ModelManager#setViewingType` and `ModelManager#setPersonToView` to modify the current UI of the application to display all details of a student in the Viewing Panel

+The `viewPersonCommandParser` class is not included in the sequence diagram below for simplicity.

-#### Implementation rationale
+#### Implementation Rationale
 * `PersonCommandParser` helps filter out `ViewPersonCommandParser` as it helps differentiate the various commands related to student.

-#### Alternatives considered
+#### Alternatives Considered
-View the student from the persons list itself as it also displays the students' details.
+View the student from the person panel itself as it also displays the students' details.
 This may not include other details relating to the student, such as the different `Task` object they have, and the `Group` they are in.

-The following sequence diagram shows how the view operation works.
+The following sequence diagram shows how the `view student` operation works.

 ![ViewDiagram](images/ViewStudentDiagram.png)